 When you visit our website, 1&1 temporarily stores usage information on our web server for statistical purposes in the form of a log in order to improve the quality of our website.
 Details are described at Datenschutzhinweis.
 We have contractually ensured with 1&1 that 1&1 adheres to GDPR (in Germany: DSGVO) with respect to the services they provide to us.

-Our product download portal (accessible through a URL differen from his website) is protected; if you log in there your activities will be logged based on our "legitimate interest", for protecting the site and for coninuously improving our service quality.
+Our product download portal (accessible through a URL differen from his website) is protected; if you log in there your activities will be logged based on our legitimate interest, for protecting the site and our products, and for coninuously improving our service quality.

 We do not transfer your personal data to third parties without your express consent.
 We use revolvermaps for determining the city of visitors (nothing beyond this anonymized information is available); see their privacy statement which, at the time we evaluated it, obviously was in accordance with GDPR.